-Somerset Cider Vinegar is different from ordinary cider vinegars in that it is made from 100% pure cider apple juice produced on our farm.
+Somerset Cider Vinegar is different from ordinary cider vinegars in that it is made from 100% pure cider apple juice that has been produced on carefully selected Somerset farms.
 No dessert fruit, concentrate, sugar or imported fruit has been used.
 It is a type of vinegar often called Apple Cider Vinegar.

 Real Cider Vinegar only comes from real cider apples